$ np \leftrightarrow d\gamma $ reactions calculated up to $E_{\gamma}=20$ MeV: ACKNOWLEDGEMENTS

 By obtaining accurate results with reduced interaction oscillator quanta and limited number of SRFs, we have demonstrated the applicability of the Efros method.
 In combination with the NCSM, the Efros method will be promising for \textit{ab initio} studies of elastic scattering and reactions of light nuclei.~In addition, the Efros method will enable us to obtain converged and accurate predictions of various nuclear observables such as rms radii, quadrupole moments, asymptotic normalization constants, and electromagnetic transition rates.

-\section{\NoCaseChange{Acknowledgements}}
+\section{\NoCaseChange{ACKNOWLEDGEMENTS}}

 We are thankful to J. P. Vary, P. Maris, V. D. Efros, E. Epelbaum, T. R. Richardson, and I. C. Reis for useful discussions.
 A. M. Shirokov is thankful for the hospitality of colleagues from Pacific National University (Khabarovsk, Russia) where a part of this work was done.
-This work is supported by new faculty startup funding by the Institute of Modern Physics, Chinese Academy of Sciences, grant No.~E539951SBH, by the Gansu International Collaboration and Talents Recruitment Base of Particle Physics (2023–2027), by the Senior Scientist Program funded by Gansu Province grant No.~25RCKA008, and by the Ministry of Science and Higher Education of the Russian Federation, project No.~FEME-2024-0005.
+This work is supported by new faculty startup funding by the Institute of Modern Physics, Chinese Academy of Sciences, grant No.~E539951SBH, by the Gansu International Collaboration and Talents Recruitment Base of Particle Physics (2023–2027), by the Senior Scientist Program funded by Gansu Province grant No.~25RCKA008, by the Gansu ``Special Program for the Recruitment of Foreign Experts" under grant No.~26RCKA016, and by the Ministry of Science and Higher Education of the Russian Federation, project No.~FEME-2024-0005).